Harnessing the Power of the Body’s Immune System to Fight Cancer

 Millions of these CAR T-cells are grown in the laboratory and then returned to the patient by infusion.
 Once inside the body, the modified immune cells are better able to recognize, attack and kill the cancer cells.
 They become, in essence, “living drugs,” specifically programmed to destroy that patient’s unique cancer cells.

-As the science progresses, Dr. de Lima said he expects there will come a day when cancer patients are prescribed generic CAR T-cells like any other drug.
-“We’d love to have an off-the-shelf product, and we are working towards that end result,” says Dr. De Lima.
+As the science progresses, Dr. de Lima says he expects there will come a day when cancer patients are prescribed generic CART-cells like any other drug.
+“We’d love to have an off-the-shelf product, and we are working toward that end result,” Dr. de Lima says.
 “Immunotherapy doesn’t help everybody, but researchers are always looking for new drug combinations and weaknesses in cancer cells that can be targeted so that, one day, everyone with cancer will benefit.”

-A clinical trial of CAR T-cell therapy for patients with high risk lymphomas is scheduled to begin at University Hospitals on May 1, 2018 with Paolo Caimi, MD serving as the principal investigator.
+A clinical trial of CAR T-cell therapy for patients with high-risk lymphomas began at University Hospitals in May 2018 with Paolo Caimi, MD, serving as the principal investigator.
+Now more than two years in, Dr. Caimi and his team have promising findings.